2021–22 Heart of Midlothian F.C. season: Club

+Ownership

+On 30 August 2021, Bidco (1874) Limited transferred its controlling shareholding in the club to Foundation of Hearts, completing the staged transition to supporter ownership.
+Ann Budge remained club chair after the transfer.

 International selection

 Over the course of the season a number of the Hearts squad were called up on international duty.
 Craig Gordon, John Souttar and Craig Halkett were called up to represent Scotland, whilst Michael Smith was selected to represent Northern Ireland and Ben Woodburn to represent Wales.
 Nathaniel Atkinson was later called up to represent Australia.